 RoboCop – ZX Spectrum, Commodore 64, Amiga, Atari ST – 1988

-Ocean Software struck a vein of gold in the late 80s and early 90s with a string of successful licensed movie games.
-RoboCop was notable as it was based on an 18 certificate film that many of its players could not see (at least until they managed to grab a copy on VHS, ahem).
-The game follows the events of the film as closely as games of this type could, with bullets flying as RoboCop progresses through a series of side-scrolling shoot-em up levels.
+Ocean Software struck a vein of gold in the late ’80s and early ’90s with a string of successful licensed movie games.
+RoboCop was notable as it was based on an 18 certificate film that many of its players could not see – at least until they managed to grab a copy on VHS.
+The game follows the events of the film as closely as games of this type could, with bullets flying as RoboCop progresses through a series of side-scrolling, shoot-em up levels.

 Murphy’s staccato movements are a replicated perfectly by the technology of the time.
 This lends the action a rare sense of weight and solidity.
-The home computer versions of the game also feature an early use of digitized speech, with a fuzzy “RoboCop” dialogue sample played over the title screen.
-(Although to this young player and his friends it always sounded like he was saying “PurpleCar”).
-And of course this game features THAT music.
+The home computer versions of the game also feature an early use of digitized speech, with a fuzzy “RoboCop” dialogue sample played over the title screen – although to this young player and his friends it always sounded like he was saying “PurpleCar”.
+And of course the game features THAT music.

 Movie Moment: The action moves into first person with RoboCop having to put down a perp without harming a hostage, beautifully evoking the film’s point-of-view shots (for 1988).